 Not clipping your pet’s nails can give them overgrown nails that will drag on the ground and make walking or running uncomfortable.
 This can cause soreness, not just in the paw, but further up the leg as well.
 It can lead to crippling pain in your pet’s paws and cause permanent damage.
 Also, clipping or trimming your cat’s claws is the most humane answer to de-clawing.
-It will keep them from scratching your furniture and things up, especially if you file the nails as well, which is recommended for both dogs and cats. how to cut cat nails with human clippers The filing rounds off the nails of your pet, so that they aren’t so sharp.
+It will keep them from scratching your furniture and things up, especially if you file the nails as well, which is recommended for both dogs and cats.
+Copper kettle The filing rounds off the nails of your pet, so that they aren’t so sharp.

 Trimming your dog’s nails: